 The agricultural Tenuta covers a hilly area on the border between the provinces of Pisa and Florence, a unique and unspoilt scenery, characterized by its mild Mediterranean climate.
 The large forested area, approximately 350 hectares, lies almost entirely within the protected natural area of the Carfalo Torrent, known for the presence of the relict beech forest and the spectacled salamander, and which is also the home to many other plant and animal species of great environmental interest.

-The estate's agricultural production consists only in the cultivation of high quality products and is respectful of the environment and the protection of the natural landscape.
+The estate's agricultural production consists only of the cultivation of high quality products and is respectful of the environment and the protection of the natural landscape.

 Vineyards, olive groves and arable land are distributed not only mainly according to the ancient agrarian layout of the area, but are also affected by new investments.
 Of the more than 20 hectares of vineyards, 10 have been planted starting in 2012, and include the vineyards Sangiovese (80%), Merlot, Cabernet Sauvignon, Syrah, Alicante, Vermentino and Viognier.